voldemortman/Nelly/README.md

 ## Nelly Server
 ---
 The nelly server will be in charge of managing the bridges and stalkers.
-The nelly server has two modes: leaf and spine.
+The nelly server has three modes: leaf, spine, and single.
+Single mode means that the server will have both stalkers and bridges connected to it, and it isn't part of a leaf spine architecture.
 It will be a grpc server that will only be exposed to the management server. <br>
 <br>

 ### Routes